Rare Bird Books, Ornithology

 Good introduction with classification of bird families, techniques and excellent illustrations.
 Good sections on bird watching equipment, finding birds, bird evolution, bird life, etc.

 JOHNSGARD, Paul A.; Birds of the Great Plains; Breeding Species and Their Distribution.
-Lincoln and London, University of Nebraska Press, [1979], First Edition, 8vo; xlviii, 539 pp, color illus from photos, illus in text, numerous distribution maps, bibliog, orig cloth, dj, fine.
+Lincoln and London, University of Nebraska Press, [1979], First Edition, 8vo; xlviii, 539 pp, color illustrations from photos, illustrations in text, numerous distribution maps, bibliog, original cloth, dj, fine.

 The first book to describe all of the species known to have bred or to breed in the Great Plains of North America.
 About 320 species have been described in detail.